ioBroker/adapter-react-demo/README.md

 # Demo
+Link to gh-pages

+link to adapter-react-v5 Readme

 ## Todo
+- GH-Pages
+- Use adapter-react-v5
-- Theme color changer
+- Examples
-- Options
+- Popup "copied"